shrikantdottechie/TicTacToe/README.md

 How To Run the Project?

 To run this game, you don’t need to have any kind of local server but yet a browser.
 We recommend you to use modern browsers like Google Chrome and Mozilla Firefox.
-To play the game, first, open the game in your browser by URL.
+To play the game, first, open the game in your browser by (URL). https://shrikantdottechie.github.io/TicTacToe/